amb26/ponder/content/post/2025-07-01-archaeology-of-glitches.md

 > makes the state at the end of each update cycle well-defined

 but this reasoning is verbal and indirect.

+Another interesting anomaly is that the first [Dagstuhl discussion](https://www.pl.informatik.uni-mainz.de/files/2019/04/IC-dagstuhl.pdf) centred on the relative reponsibilities of IC and RP.
+They consider that "IC, unlike RP, is concerned with computational cost.
+It attempts to *improve the algorithmic efficiency* of computations that terminate, but repeat over time in a changing environment", and that whereas appropiate exercises of RP might be "aviotics and control systems, OS kernels and financial analytics", more appropriate to IC are "HTML rendering and spreadsheet evaluation".
+It's therefore ironic that the predominant idiom for rendering HTML documents established by commodity signals implementations has been considered part of reactive programming and not incremental computing.

 #### Glitch-freedom in practice without this being in focus